walles/theminator/README.md

 # TODO

-- Figure out why some generated background colors become red when the base background color is a medium purple.
-- Give tab text some color that's readable vs the tab background
 - Make terminal background the same color as the editor background
 - Give not-selected editor tabs a color with some (but not too much) contrast vs the editor background color